This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 However, My Clarins is just one small product line operating under the same umbrella as Clarins.

-When evaluating a brand’s cruelty-free status, I review the overall brand itself and whether they conduct, commission, or condone any type of animal testing on their ingredients, formulations, or finished products.
+When evaluating a brand’s cruelty-free status, I review the overall brand itself and whether they conduct, commission, or condone any type of animal testing on its ingredients, formulations, or finished products.

 To see Clarins produce a separate line of “cruelty-free” and “vegan-friendly” skincare while trying to paint a picture that they’re “partially” cruelty-free does NOT mean they’re truly cruelty-free in our books.